xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview-i.markdown

 * Similarly `count 1 = 1`.
 * For cases when `N>=2`, there are two sub-cases, stemming from how we cover the top-left corner:
-    * In case we cover it with horizontal domino, then we need to tile `n-1` so there are `count (n-1)` ways to tile like this.
+    * In case we cover it with a vertical domino, then we need to tile `n-1` so there are `count (n-1)` ways to tile like this.
-    * In case we start with vertical domino, then we *have to* put one below, and we are left with `n-2`, so there are `count (n-2)` ways to tile like this.
+    * In case we start with a horizontal domino, then we *have to* put one below, and we are left with `n-2`, so there are `count (n-2)` ways to tile like this.